 What we do

-Middlemarch has a specialist Ecological Impact Assessment (EcIA) team with over 25 years combined experience in providing ecological support to all types of EcIA project, ranging from small-scale housing developments to major infrastructure projects.
-Our EcIA team has an in-depth understanding of all elements of complex projects, including EIA projects, and is able to provide high-quality support for both the pre-planning and post-planning stages.
+Middlemarch have a specialist Ecological Impact Assessment (EcIA) team with deep experience in providing ecological support to all types of projects, ranging from small-scale housing developments to major infrastructure schemes.
+Our EcIA team provides deep ecological expertise, whether contributing the ecology and nature conservation chapter of standalone Environmental Impact Assessments or advising through the entire lifecycle of complex, multi-disciplinary projects, delivering high-quality support for both the pre-planning and post-planning stages.

 Ecological Impact Assessment Process